ENCODE-DCC/trackhub_example/README.md

 Advanced Composite Track Hub Example
 ========================

-Advanced examples of Composite Track making use of advanced grouping types subtracks and views to vizualize data in the UCSC Genome Browser using Track Hubs
+Advanced examples of Composite Tracks making use of the advanced grouping types subtracks and views to vizualize data in the UCSC Genome Browser using Track Hubs

 Advanced Grouping Types Featured:
 - SubGroups